-The most common disease to afflict our pets is oral disease, with > 85% of animals over the age of 2 years being affected.
-The most common symptom noticed at home is halitosis (bad breath), but likely means there is more going on – such as gingivitis (red gums), infection, mobile teeth, and / or tooth root abscesses.
-Your pet may only display subtle symptoms, such as mild lethargy, decreased energy level or willingness to play, chewing on one side of the mouth, dropping food, eating their food slower than normal or avoiding dry kibble when they used to eat it willingly.
+The most common disease to afflict our pets is oral disease, with 85% of animals over the age of two being affected.
+The most common symptom noticed at home is halitosis (bad breath), but likely means there is more going on – such as gingivitis (red gums), infection, mobile teeth, and/or tooth root abscesses.
+Your pet may only display subtle symptoms, such as mild lethargy, decreased energy level or willingness to play, chewing on one side of the mouth, dropping food, eating their food slower than usual or avoiding dry kibble when they used to eat it willingly.
 If your pet is showing any of the above symptoms, he/she should be examined by a veterinarian.
 We offer a wide range of dental care for your pet, to help them live a long and happy life!

 What is involved in a dental cleaning procedure?